aboullaite/SpringBoot-Excel-Csv/README.md

-# SpringBoot Export Excel and Csv.
+# SpringBoot Export Excel, CsSV and PDF.

-Well, This is a very simple Project that showcase Export Excel (using AbstractXlsView) and Csv (By extending AbstractView).
+Well, This is a very simple Project that showcase Export Excel (using AbstractXlsView), Csv (By extending AbstractView) and PDF.

-This project favor extentions (xls/csv)to resolve view
+This project favor extentions (xls/csv/pdf)to resolve view.

+I'm using:

+- Itext for pdf generation
+- Apache POI for Excel generation
+- Super CSV for pdf generation